 Marketing Tip 5: Experiment with all the drugs

 In the digital world, everything is an experiment.
 There’s a razor-thin line between success and failure, genius and stupid.
 The bottom line is don’t be afraid to test and experiment with everything.
 Try new copy.
 New Design.
 New visions.
 But always stay true to your mission — the core of who you are as a brand.

 Producing mountains of quality content inside your web, email, and social networks is the key to achieving success.
 Find a strategy and then work super hard to make sure it’s implemented correctly.
 One of the easiest ways I find to produce quality content is to practice writing, speaking and recording every single week.
 I write my thoughts and topics down that I think my users will like.
 Then I speak these thoughts often out loud throughout the day — either to others on my team and in my network, or on a voice memo on my phone.
 I’m watching for quality sound bytes I can use later on my website, in our emails, or on a graphic for social media.
 If I really like the subject matter OR if I get stuck in a writing rut, I record.
 Video or audio recordings are great ways to deliver high-value content in record time.
 It has taken me 20-30 minutes to write this article, but if you and I were discussing these topics I could speak all of this in 5 minutes or less.

 This goes along with the trends, but is a bit more personal.
-Don’t get pigeon-holed in the way you lead a company, manage employees, or build a brand.
+My seventh digital marketing top is: Don’t get pigeon-holed in the way you lead a company, manage employees, or build a brand.
 Always seek learning opportunities.
 Read books, listen to podcasts, and walk alongside people smarter than you.
 Continuous education is often a differentiator between a good idea, product, service, etc. and a GREAT one.